-In the previous section, we established that Gradient Boosting Machines (GBMs) iteratively add base learners (typically decision trees) to minimize a loss function L(y,F(x)), where y is the true target and F(x) is the current ensemble prediction.
-This minimization is framed as functional gradient descent, where each new tree hm(x) is trained to approximate the negative gradient of the loss function with respect to the current prediction Fm−1(x).
+Gradient Boosting Machines (GBMs) iteratively add base learners, such as decision trees, to minimize a loss function L(y,F(x)).
+In this context, y represents the true target and F(x) signifies the current ensemble prediction.
+This minimization process is conceptualized as functional gradient descent, where each new tree hm(x) is trained to approximate the negative gradient of the loss function with respect to the current prediction Fm−1(x).

 The specific form of these negative gradients, often called pseudo-residuals, depends directly on the chosen loss function.
 For regression problems, where the goal is to predict a continuous value, several common loss functions are used, each influencing the model's behavior, particularly its sensitivity to outliers.
 Let's examine the most frequent ones.